 1. Create a blackout emergency pack

-Your blackout emergency pack should have a torch.
+Your blackout emergency kit should have a torch.
 Wind-up torches that don’t include batteries are ideal.
 But if you have a battery-powered torch, be sure to check the batteries every few months and have some spares.
 Candles are a staple for power outages.
 While they provide light, they are a fire hazard.
 Battery-powered LED electric candles are your affordable, reliable and safer alternative.
 Include some blankets and warm clothing, and remember, if you have a wood-burning stove and a BBQ, you can use that for heating and cooking.
-Adding some powerbanks to recharge mobile phones and a battery-power radio will ensure you’re not cut off from the outside world if the outage is prolonged.
+Adding some power banks to recharge mobile phones and a battery-power radio will ensure you’re not cut off from the outside world if the outage is prolonged.
 We recommend you have a first aid kit, some non-perishable food items and drinking water too.

 2. Think about food safety

 One of the biggest bugbears about blackouts is having to bin the entire contents of your fridge and freezer.
-Buying a fridge thermometer means you can check whether your chilled food items are safe to eat during and after the blackout.
+Buying a fridge thermometer means you can check whether your chilled and frozen food items are safe to eat during and after the blackout.

 3. Make a checklist